-- 1 IPA: Information-Technology Promotion Agency, Japan - 2 JPCERT/CC: Japan Computer Emergency Response Team Coordination Center - 3 RHQ: Regional headquarters
+- 1 IPA: Information-Technology Promotion Agency, Japan - 2 JPCERT/CC: Japan Computer Emergency Response Team Coordination Center

 As an critical infrastructure operator, Sumitomo Chemical considers cyber security to be an essential management issue and will continue responding to growing threats.
 By taking appropriate system security measures, we will continue to create more value with the aim of supporting the global expansion of business, solving issues in the international community, and enhancing quality of life.